MachineLemonade/docs/docs/ee-installation-gke.md

 <!-- SCREENSHOT -->

 ## 5. Configure Helm with your GKE Cluster
+Helm is a package manager for Kubernetes.
+It allows you to easily deploy complex Kubernetes applications.
+You'll use helm to install and manage the Astronomer platform.
+Learn more about helm [here](https://helm.sh/).
 ### Create a Kubernetes Namespace
 ```
 $ kubectl create namespace <my-namespace>